Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

 \subsection{Determining the Number of Groups}

 In this section, we compare the proposed heuristic in~\eqref{eq:selGstar} for selecting the number of groups with other proposals from the literature.
-A general principle for determining the number of clusters using cross-validation in combination with the stability of cluster assignments was proposed by~\cite{wang2010} and adapted to quantile regression with grouping on the slopes in~\cite{zhang2019}.
+A general principle for determining the number of clusters using cross-validation (CV) in combination with the stability of cluster assignments was proposed by~\cite{wang2010} and adapted to quantile regression with grouping on the slopes in~\cite{zhang2019}.
 The underlying idea is directly applicable to any clustering algorithm, and hence we consider two versions: CV-kmeans corresponding to the proposal of~\cite{zhang2019}, and CV-Spectral which uses spectral clustering as proposed in the present paper as the underlying clustering algorithm.
-The maximum numbers of clusters to consider, denoted by $\op{Gmax}$, is set to $10$ throughout.
+The maximum numbers of clusters to consider, denoted by $\op{Gmax}$, is set to $10$ throughout. {Results for Model 1 are presented in Table~\ref{tab:model1estGa} and those for Model 2 are summarized in Table \ref{tab:model3estGa}.} {All results reported in this section are based on {500} simulation repetitions.}